Welcome to SINephile 🎬

 Cinema DEFCON

-Theatrical windows are collapsing.
-Streaming platforms are snatching exclusives before the popcorn’s even stale.
-So I’ve introduced a satirical threat-level index for every film’s post-theatrical fate.
+Theatrical windows are collapsing in real-time.
+Streaming platforms are snatching up exclusives before the popcorn’s even stale.

-It’s part industry trendspotting, part gallows humor—and fully committed to tracking what’s being lost along the way.
+It’s part industry trendspotting, mostly gallows humor, yet fully committed to documenting what’s being lost along the way.

-Follow the threat levels on reviews and in Cinema DEFCON →
+Follow the threat levels both on reviews and in Cinema DEFCON →

 PICK YOUR POISON